-Certain services require prior authorization from us.
-You must obtain prior authorization for:

-- Certain drugs; see Section 5(f) on pages 70 and 72.
-Contact Express Scripts at 855-315-8527 for additional information and prior authorization. - Select drugs that are excluded from the Plan's prescription drug formulary (visit www.SambaPlans.com/health-benefit-plan/ for a list of these drugs).
+In most cases, your physician or hospital will take care of requesting precertification.
+Because you are still responsible for ensuring that your care is precertified, you should always ask your physician or hospital whether or not they have contacted us.
+We will reduce our benefits for the inpatient hospital stay by \$500 if no one contacts us for • Warning: precertification.
+If the stay is not medically necessary, we will only pay for any covered medical services and supplies that are otherwise payable on an outpatient basis. • Exceptions: You do not need precertification in these cases: • You are admitted to a hospital outside the United States. • You have another group health insurance policy that is the primary payor for the hospital stay. • Medicare Part A is the primary payor for the hospital stay.
+Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification.
+Other services Certain services require prior authorization from us.
+You must obtain prior authorization for: • Certain drugs; see Section 5(f) on pages 68 and 71.
+Contact Express Scripts at 855-315-8527 for additional information and prior authorization.
+Select drugs that are excluded from the Plan's prescription drug formulary (visit www.
+SambaPlans.com/health-benefit-plan/ for a list of these drugs).
 Prior authorization for medical necessity is required for these excluded drugs.
 Contact Express Scripts at 855-315-8527.
 See Section 5(f).
-Prescription drug benefits for additional information. - Surgical treatment of morbid obesity (bariatric surgery).
-Contact Cigna/CareAllies at 800-887-9735. - Organ/tissue transplants.
+Prescription drug benefits for additional information.
+Surgical treatment of morbid obesity (bariatric surgery).
+Contact Cigna/CareAllies at 800-887-9735.
+Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
 Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 800-668-9682 to initiate the pretransplant evaluation.
-See Section 5(b) on page 57. - Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy for mental health or substance use disorder treatment.
-Contact Cigna/CareAllies at 800-887-9735. - Services for genetic testing.
-Call SAMBA at 800-638-6589 or 301-984-1440 (for TTY, use 301-984-4155). - Certain outpatient procedures, including services such as: skin removal or enhancement; treatment of varicose veins; and eye, ear, nose and throat procedures.
-Contact Cigna/CareAllies at 800-887-9735. - Unlisted outpatient procedures.
-Contact Cigna/CareAllies at 800-887-9735. - Certain musculoskeletal procedures, such as orthopedic surgeries and injections.
-Contact Cigna/ CareAllies at 800-887-9735. - Home infusion therapy.
-Contact Cigna/CareAllies at 800-887-9735. - Home nursing care.
-Contact Cigna/CareAllies at 800-887-9735. - Speech therapy.
-Contact Cigna/CareAllies at 800-887-9735. - Outpatient spinal procedures.
-Call Cigna/CareAllies at 800-887-9735. - Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
+See Section 5(b) on page 56.
+Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy for mental health or substance use disorder treatment.
+Contact Cigna/CareAllies at 800-887-9735. • Services for genetic testing.
+Call SAMBA at 800-638-6589 or 301-984-1440 (for TTY, use 301-984-4155). • Certain outpatient procedures, including services such as: skin removal or enhancement; treatment of varicose veins; and eye, ear, nose and throat procedures.
+Contact Cigna/CareAllies at 800-887-9735. • Unlisted outpatient procedures.
+Contact Cigna/CareAllies at 800-887-9735. • Speech therapy.
+Contact Cigna/CareAllies at 800-887-9735. • Outpatient spinal procedures.
+Call Cigna/CareAllies at 800-887-9735. · Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
 You must obtain prior authorization for the surgery even if the proposed treatment is outside of the 50 United States.
 You, your representative, your doctor or facility must call Cigna/CareAllies at 800-887-9735 prior to services being rendered.
 See Section 5(b) on page 50.
+We will reduce our Plan allowance by 20% if no one contacts us for prior authorization for the • Warning: listed "Other services."
+In addition, if the services are not medically necessary, we will not pay any benefits. • Exceptions: You do not need precertification, prior authorization, or prior approval in these cases: • If you have other group health insurance, including Medicare, that is the primary payer. • The procedure is performed outside the United States, except as noted above.